How to Keep a Kiddie Pool Clean All Summer Long

 Can you keep pool water clean with white vinegar?

 White vinegar is a suitable alternative to dish soap for cleaning a pool once you've drained it — mix equal parts of vinegar and water to clean the surfaces and remove odors.
-White vinegar isn't effective for keeping the water clean, though, since it won't kill bacteria and other pathogens in the water.
+White vinegar is not effective for keeping the water clean, since it won't kill bacteria and other pathogens in the water.

 Can baking soda keep kiddie pools clean?

 Like vinegar, baking soda is a good pool-cleaning alternative to dish soap, since it has a mild abrasive quality that helps scrub away dirt, grime, and oil buildup — mix it with a little water to make a scrubbing paste!
-But since baking soda isn't a disinfectant — it won't kill microorganisms — it's not an effective solution to keeping the water safe and clean.
+But since baking soda isn't a disinfectant — it won't kill microorganisms — it's not an effective way to keep the water safe and clean.

 Can hot tub chemicals work in a small inflatable pool?